How to File a Utah LLC or Corporation Amendment

 Step 3: File your Articles of Amendment with the Division of Corporations

-Now it’s time to file your paperwork.
+The next step is to file your amendment paperwork.
 The state of Utah allows you to file the Articles of Amendment online or by mail, so you can pick the method that works best for you.
-Either way, you’ll need to fill in the form with the information you gathered in step 2.
+Either way, you’ll need to fill in the form with the information you gathered in Step 2.
 If you’re filing online, you’ll submit it through the web portal.
 If you’re filing by mail, you’ll need to mail the completed form or drop it off in person at the Division of Corporations office (note that paper forms cannot be handwritten).

 At the time of this writing, this form costs $37 to submit.
 Once the paperwork is processed, your amendment will go into effect.